kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ```
 $ tree Drivers

 Drivers
 ├── AUTOIMPORTED_ExecutionProfilesLoader-1.2.1.jar
 ├── AUTOIMPORTED_ashot-1.5.4.jar
+├── AUTOIMPORTED_freemarker-2.3.31.jar
-├── AUTOIMPORTED_java-diff-utils-4.9.jar
+├── AUTOIMPORTED_java-diff-utils-4.11.jar
-├── AUTOIMPORTED_jsoup-1.13.1.jar
+├── AUTOIMPORTED_jsoup-1.14.3.jar
-├── AUTOIMPORTED_materialstore-0.3.5.jar
+├── AUTOIMPORTED_materialstore-0.10.3-SNAPSHOT.jar
-└── AUTOIMPORTED_subprocessj-0.3.3.jar
+└── AUTOIMPORTED_subprocessj-0.3.4.jar
 ```

 >The exact version number of the jars may change in future.
 Please regard this as an example.

-All of these jar files are downloaded from the [Maven Central Repositry](https://mvnrepository.com/).
-These are required to run the "Visual Testing" code in your new project in Katalon Studio locally.
+All of these jar files are downloaded from the [Maven Central Repository](https://mvnrepository.com/).

->If you are going to push your new project into Git repository, you should write `.gitignore` file so that it ignores the `Drivers/` directory.
+>If you are going to push your new project into Git repository, you should write the `.gitignore` file so that it ignores the `Drivers/` directory.

 7. Stop Katalon Studio, restart it and re-open the project.